Alex-Shane/LZW-Compression-1/ReadMe!!.txt

 To Mr. Theiss:
 	I wasn't able to fork Colin's code because the upload was weird.
 Therefore, I just copied and pasted his code into sublime.

-Alex: Initial run time in nano seconds was 49356612.
+Alex: Initial run time in milliseconds is 44.